-It is possible to attain the MCSE: Data Management and Analytics with no business intelligence/analytics skills whatsoever.
+It is possible to attain the MCSE: Data Management and Analytics with no business intelligence/analytics skills.
 No SSRS, No SSIS and certainly not a single mention of SSAS.

-So how is this new MCSE going to affect potential clients or potential employers?
+So how will this new MCSE affect potential clients or employers?

 To MCSE or not to MCSE